 Absolutely.
 Philadelphia, Baltimore, Washington D.C., and Boston are

-the easiest, but anything's possible.
-Just to give you a few examples . . .
+the easiest, but just to give you a few other examples . . .
 I

 flew to San Francisco to snag baseballs for a woman and her 12-year-old